featbit/featbit-node-server-sdk/README.md

 ```
 ### Prerequisite

-Before using the SDK, you need to obtain the environment secret and SDK URLs.
+Before using the SDK, you need to obtain the environment secret (the sdkKey) and SDK URLs.

 Follow the documentation below to retrieve these values
 - [How to get environment secret](https://docs.featbit.co/sdk/faq#how-to-get-the-environment-secret)